Origin of name:

 Pat is one of our most frequently-seen koalas.
 In 2016 she was seen on 165 days.
 In 2017 she was seen 156 times.

 Pat’s mother Smoky shared a home range with her until her death in 2012.
-Pat has raised three sons – Pitta in 2008, Clancy in 2010 and Banjo in 2012.
+Pat has raised three sons – Pitta in 2008 (father probably Merle), Clancy in 2010 and Banjo in 2012 (fathers of both probably Anzac).
 Clancy remains part of our research project.
 Pitta and Banjo have left the area and not been seen recently.

 Through Clancy, Pat has two known grandsons – Wurdi and Bunyip born to Ngardang in 2016 and 2018, and one known granddaughter – LuLu born to KiKi in 2018.
 Hopefully Pitta and Banjo also have offspring.